Settings

 Dark Mode

 By default Cachly follows the iOS appearance.
-Two toggles let you opt out independently: Dark Interface Styles controls whether the app’s interface goes dark when iOS is in dark mode, and Dark Map Styles does the same for the maps — so you can keep a light map under a dark interface, or vice versa.
+Dark Interface Style controls whether the app’s interface goes dark when iOS is in dark mode.
+When it’s on, a second toggle, Dark Map Styles, appears — turn it off to keep a light map under a dark interface (Dark Map Styles is only available while Dark Interface Style is enabled).